mcdonagj/Tiptabs/README.md

 12. Store credentials outside of the codebase.
     * [DONE] Create a .env file that stores all secrets within environment variables.
     * [WIP] Design error handling in the application around incorrect/lack-of .env configurations.

+13. Allow for API requests for largest, smallest, and commonly used currencies.
+    * [DONE] Refactor backend for better retrieval of rates.
+    * [WIP] Refactor backend for better storage of rates.
+    * [WIP] Add routes for easier requests for rate conversions.

 ## Running Tiptabs
 After building, simply visit `0.0.0.0:5000` in your web-browser and the application appears!